 EcoAdventures offers a wide program of tours at Crandon.
 During the summer turtle season, there are nightly presentations and a hatchling release program.
 EcoAdventures offers sea kayak and snorkel adventures on Biscayne Bay year round.
 The snorkel part of the trip highlights the bay’s petrified mangrove reefs.
 Through the year, a Key Biscayne Sunset Boat Cruise lets paddlers watch the sun set over Biscayne Bay.

+Experiencing nature is on everyone's list of what to do in Key Biscayne.
 At Crandon, nature tourism opportunities are abundant, including native plant tours (look for the native Biscayne prickly ash).
 Visitors can experience natural tropical beauty, rich history and abundant wildlife on Miami-Dade County Parks’ Eco AdventureTM Tours from the Crandon Park Visitor and Nature Center.
 The tours take visitors to dunes, mangroves, coastal hammocks and sea-grass beds, where they can observe herons, ospreys and many brilliantly colored butterflies.
 For more information about EcoAdventuresTM Tours call 305-365-3018, or visit their website at www.miamidade.gov/ecoadventures.

 Also at the park are the Crandon Park Beach Gardens.
 The gardens are remnants of Zoo Miami, which moved from Key Biscayne in 1962.
 A group of volunteers later took over the site and restored the remaining gardens, including lakes and forests.